Notice: This page requires JavaScript to function properly.

 This heatmap can be made more informative via writing the appropriate value (correlation coefficient in our case) in each cell .
 That can be done simply by setting the annot parameter to True.

-It is also possible to change the colors for our heatmap via setting the cmap parameter (you can explore the palettes here).
+It is also possible to change the colors for our heatmap via setting the cmap parameter (you can explore it in the "Choosing color palettes" article).

 copy

-We could also remove the color bar on the right by setting cbar=False.
+The color bar on the right can be removed by setting cbar=False.

 Improving Readability